yellmanr/userExample/README.md

 ### **Automated Testing** ###

+There are a lot of packages involved in testing that are provided by spring-boot-starter-test or -web, including:

+* org.assertj
+* org.junit.jupiter
+* org.mockito
+* org.hamcrest
+* com.fasterxml.jackson

 #### Repository Integration Testing ####
 Create integration tests for custom repository methods.
 Use @DataJpaTest to standard setup of a persistence layer with an in-memory H2 database and an JPA EntityManager.